baumanndominik/predictive_and_self_triggering/Readme.txt

 ========================================================================================
-Repo: journal_IoT

-Source code of the simulation example for the paper "Resource-aware IoT Control: Saving Communication through Predictive Triggering" submitted to the IEEE Internet of Things Journal.
+Source code of the simulation example for the paper "Resource-aware IoT Control: Saving Communication through Predictive Triggering" accepted for publication in the IEEE Internet of Things Journal.
 The code simulates a bunch of vehicles platooning with a desired inter- vehicle distance and velocity.
-All vehicles are able to communicate their state to all others, the decision, when to communicate, is taken by either the predictive or the self trigger.
+All vehicles are able to communicate their state to all other.,The decision, when to communicate, is taken by either the predictive or the self trigger.

 The simulations were created using Python 3.6 and also tested with Python 3.4.
 To run